argoproj/argo-workflows/docs/plugins.md

 An error in a plugin is typically contained as follows:

+* Transient errors are ignored, and reconciliation aborted.
 * For node lifecycle hooks, the node will error.
 The workflow therefore may fail.
 * Other errors will result in an errored workflow.